 Bleach Interacts with Other Household Chemicals

 Bleach is harmful on its own but can be even more dangerous when mixed with other commonly used chemicals.
 Never mix bleach with ammonia.
-This combination can be dangerous and has resulted in death from the toxic gas it corrects.
+This combination can be dangerous and has resulted in death from the toxic gas it forms.
 It’s not just ammonia that you should worry about though, a variety of common household cleaners, including window cleaners, dishwasher detergents and drain cleaners can react negatively.
 Read about more bad household cleaner combos: 5 Cleaning Combos That Don’t Mix.

 Bleach Puts the Environment at Risk